On two-sided skew braces: Introduction

 \section{Introduction}

-Left braces were introduced by Rump \cite{Rump2007} in 2007 as a generalization of Jacobson radical rings after he found that the latter give rise to a set-theoretic solution of the Yang--Baxter equation, a problem originally proposed by Drinfel'd \cite{Drinfeld1992}.
-Jacobson radical rings are then in bijective correspondence with a subclass of left braces, the so-called two-sided braces.
-The notinon of left braces was subsequently generalized to skew left braces by Guarnieri and Vendramin in \cite{Guarnieri2016}.
-Since then, connections with exact factorizations of groups, triply factorized groups and Hopf--Galois extensions have been described \cite{Smoktunowicz2018a,Stefanello2022OnBraces}.
-As racks and quandles yield examples of set-theoretic solutions of the Yang--Baxter equation, skew braces also have applications in topology and knot theory \cite{Bachiller2018b}.
+Left braces were introduced by Rump \cite{Rum07} as a generalization of Jacobson radical rings after he found that the latter give rise to solutions of the set-theoretic Yang--Baxter equation.
+This equation, proposed by Drinfel'd \cite{Dri92}, is a combinatorial version of the Yang--Baxter equation originating in the works of Yang and Baxter in statistical mechanics \cite{Bax72,Yan67}.
+Left braces were generalized to skew left braces by Guarnieri and Vendramin in \cite{GV17}.
+Since then, connections with exact factorizations of groups and Hopf--Galois extensions have been described \cite{SV18,ST22b}.
+As racks and quandles yield solutions of the set-theoretic Yang--Baxter equation, skew braces also have applications in knot theory \cite{Bac18}.